 A Junior Members Committee chaired by a member of the Board of Directors, shall consist of one or more juniors(s).
-Members may attend meetings of the Board of Directors but shall not be entitled to vote at such meetings.
-Request to attend any Board of Directors meetings shall be made in writing to the Secretary of the Association.
-The k) Licensed Officials
+Members may attend meetings of the Board of k) Licensed Officials

+Directors but shall not be entitled to vote at such meetings.
+Requests to attend any Board of Directors meetings shall be made in writing to the Secretary of the Association.
+The